-4. Obtain a building permit from Eagle County by meeting all of its requirements.
-Precise submittal requirements can be obtained from the Eagle County Building Department upon presentation to Eagle County of a photo copy of the warranty deed and a set of plans stamped and approved by the DRB.
+Obtain a building permit from Eagle County by Owne Open meeting all of its requirements.
+Precise submittal Owne Орен requirements can be obtained from the Eagle County Building Department upon presentation to Eagle County of a photo copy of the warranty deed and a set of plans stamped and approved by the DRB.

-Applicant

-Within 7 days following the date of notice of DRB appeal decision.

-BCRC

-Within 30 days from the date of filing the appeal.

-When Final Plan

-has been approved by DRB or on appeal by Beaver Creek Resort Company.

-Open

-Preconstruction/ Inspection:

-I. Complete all conditions of final plan approval.

-Arch./Owner Open
+PRE-CONSTRUCTION/INSPECTION:

-2. Complete all applicable preconstruction requirements as detailed in Section 4.02 of the Beaver Creek Resort Company Construction Activity and Compliance Deposit Regulation.
+Responsibility Timing Complete all conditions of final plan approval.
+Arch. /Owner Open Complete all applicable preconstruction requirements as detailed in Section 4.02 of the Beaver Creek Resort Company Construction Activity and Compliance Deposit Regulation.
+Arch. /Owner Open Request site inspection/preconstruction meeting Owner/ Contractor Upon completion of #2 Conduct site inspection/precon to ensure compliance with approved plans, construction management plan and all applicable regulations.
+DRB Staff/ Contractor As scheduled Issue site inspection/precon approval DRB Staff Upon completion of precon Request inspections and obtain approvals as required by Eagle County.
+Owner/ Contractor As appropriate

-Arch./Owner Open

-3. Request site inspection/preconstruction meeting

-Owner/ Contractor Upon completion of # 2

-4. Conduct site inspection/precon to ensure compliance with approved plans, construction management plan and all applicable regulations.

-DRB Staff/ Contractor

-As scheduled

-5. Issue site inspection/precon approval

-Upon completion of precon

-6. Request inspections and obtain approvals as required by Eagle County.

-Owner/

-Contractor

-As appropriate

-7. Request final inspection of landscaping and/ or building.

-Owner/ Contractor As quickly as possible

-8. Inspect project

-As scheduled

-9. Issue Certificate of Compliance from which owner can request a Certificate of Occupancy from Eagle County.
+Request final inspection of landscaping and/ or building.
+Owner/ Contractor As quickly as possible Inspect project DRB Staff As scheduled Issue Certificate of Compliance from which owner can request a Certificate of Occupancy from Eagle County.
+DRB Staff Following succesful inspection

-Following successful inspection